 - Location: Historic Roscoe Village, 600 North Whitewoman Street, Coshocton, Ohio 43812

 - Web site: www.roscoevillage.com.

-Once a bustling port on the Ohio and Erie Canal, Historic Roscoe Village now mixes the charm and history of the 1800’s with fun and adventure for today.
+Roscoe Village was oce a bustling port on the Ohio and Erie Canal.
+Now the village mixes the charm and history of the 1800’s with fun and adventure for today.
 Living history tours, distinctive shops, hands-on activities, and delightful dining in a selection of restaurants are just a few of the pleasures Roscoe Village has to offer.
 In an effort to enhance its mission to interpret Ohio’s Canal Era, each year Roscoe hosts various themed festivals, special events, and holiday activities that both educate and provide fun entertainment for guests.